Why you can trust The Zebra

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In Madison, you can expect 114 rainy days with an annual rainfall of 31 inches.
 Madison is also known to experience severe winter storms.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year

 Avg.
 Annual Snowfall